WISDEM/CCBlade/_sources/tutorial.txt

 Gradients
 ^^^^^^^^^

 CCBlade optinally provides analytic gradients of every output with respect to all design variables.
-This is accomplished using a direct method (adjoint is identical because there is only one state variable at each blade section).
+This is accomplished using an adjoint method (direct method is identical because there is only one state variable at each blade section).
 Partial derivatives are provided by `Tapenade <http://www-tapenade.inria.fr:8080/tapenade/index.jsp>`_ and hand calculations.
 Starting with the previous example for the NREL 5-MW reference model we add the keyword value ``derivatives=True`` in the constructor.

 .. literalinclude:: examples/gradients.py
     :start-after: # 3 ---